sass/sass/proposal/module-system.md

   with `config`.

-* If `file` contained a `@use` rule with a `mixin` clause and a `@forward` rule with an identifier that's the same as the `@use` rule's prefix, *and* if that `@use` rule's mixin was not included during the execution of the source file, throw an error.
+* If `file` contained a `@use` rule with a `mixin` clause and a `@forward` rule with an identifier that's the same as the `@use` rule's namespace, *and* if that `@use` rule's mixin was not included during the execution of the source file, throw an error.

 * Otherwise, return `module`.